 How do I check my car insurance is valid?

 You can check if your vehicle has valid insurance on the Motor Insurers’ Bureau (MIB).
 Their database is a central record of all insured vehicles in the UK and is used by both the police and the DVLA.

 When buying car insurance, always check that your insurance advisor is on the Financial Services Register so you know it is approved by the Financial Conduct Authority (FCA).

 You can also find a legitimate broker on the British Insurance Brokers’ Association (BIBA) website.

 If you suspect a Ghost Broker is trying to contact you, call the Fraud Bureau on 0800 422 0421.

-Mustard.co.uk only work with reputable, FCA approved insurance brokers, so you can compare car insurance quotes with peace of mind.
+Mustard.co.uk only work with reputable, FCA approved insurance brokers, so you can compare car insurance quotes online or over the phone with peace of mind.